chebfun/chebsite/docs/functions/chebfun/atan2d.md

 ---
-title: """atan2d"""
+title: "atan2d"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """atan2d"""
+function_name: "atan2d"
-snippet: """Four quadrant inverse tangent (in degrees) of a CHEBFUN."""
+snippet: "Four quadrant inverse tangent (in degrees) of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- ATAN2   Four quadrant inverse tangent (in degrees) of a CHEBFUN.
+<pre class="help-text"> ATAN2   Four quadrant inverse tangent (in degrees) of a CHEBFUN.
     ATAN2D(Y, X) is the four quadrant arctangent (in degrees) of the real parts of the CHEBFUN objects X and Y.  -180 <= ATAN2(Y, X) <= 180.